⚓ Rhode Island Eviction Notice Laws

 Breach of Habitability

 Rhode Island strongly enforces the implied warranty of habitability.
-If the rental unit has serious maintenance deficiencies and the landlord has failed to address them after written notice, the tenant may withhold rent or raise habitability as a defense to eviction.
-See our guide to Rhode Island habitability laws to understand your full repair and maintenance obligations.
+If the rental unit has serious maintenance deficiencies and the landlord failed to address them after written notice, the tenant may withhold rent or raise habitability as a defense.
+See our guide to Rhode Island habitability laws.

 ⚔️